 A color scheme is one of the key, indispensable components of any web design.
 Based on the colors that are used in different elements of your web resource, people will remember your brand, draw associations with the products and services that you produce, and simply differentiate your project among several similar companies on the web.
 Although picking a color scheme for your web resource may seem to be easy, it requires a serious and well-grounded approach.

-Literally, every element of your site’s design is made of colors.
-Logo, headline, complimentary elements, backgrounds, and other parts of your site’s design should be designed in a way that makes it easier to deliver your core objectives to the target audience.
-Depending on the color choice of banners, buttons and texts, you can motivate people to take an action, stay on your website, etc. You can draw their attention to the things that matter the most, bringing conversion-oriented elements in the spotlight.
+Every element of your site’s design is made of colors.
+The logo, headline, complementary elements, backgrounds, and other parts of your site’s design should be designed in a way that makes it easier to deliver your core objectives to the target audience.
+Depending on the color choice of banners, buttons, and texts, you can motivate people to take an action, stay on your website, etc. You can draw their attention to the things that matter the most, bringing conversion-oriented elements into the spotlight.

 This is a separate science that learns how different colors influence the way we understand and perceive the content that we come across on the web.
 No matter what kind of business you run, it’s highly important to understand color psychology.
 While connecting our feelings with the things that we see on a web page or the world that surrounds us, different color choices reflect the message that you want to share with the world.
 Color is the first thing that people will see on your site.
 This is the first element that will guide your visitors or make them take an action.

 Colors are especially useful in eCommerce.
 According to Kissmetrics, an average of 85% of online customers makes shopping decisions based on colors only.
 The same resource states that a properly chosen color scheme can boost a brand’s recognition by 80%.